 Cory is currently using Google’s Tilt Brush application to create his work.
 “I actually prefer [the VR to traditional painting] because paint takes a long time to dry.
-You don’t have put a whole bunch of stuff back.”
+You don’t have to put a whole bunch of stuff back.”

 Tilt Brush allows artists to experiment with a variety of virtual brushes, colors, and environments.
-Creators have a three-dimensional drawing experience while their work is projected in real time on a TV screen connected to a computer.
+Creators have a three-dimensional drawing experience while their work is projected in real-time on a TV screen connected to a computer.

 “We’re looking to smoothly bring art and technology together in a user-friendly way, so that anybody can be trained on it,” Carol Ryklin, Technology Deployment Specialist/Trainer, Individualized Technology Strategies (ITS), said.
 ITS helped research and install the VR equipment and has trained staff and people receiving services on how to use it.